derrickfurtado/wabbit/README.md

 - ✅ Link Job object to Company objects
 - ✅ Link Job object to staff and recruiter objects
 - ✅ Create tasks for email, call, or general for each job
-- Have time dependency associated with all tasks
+- ✅ Have time dependency associated with all tasks

+Future State:

 - Trigger notifications based on time frame: (following is a general timeline)
     - Create job as favorite, but have not applied yet ==> 24 hours - automate email to user (E2U) to demand call-2-action (CTA) apply for this job
     - Job applied